 38. Dry Soup Mixes

 Don’t forget about water.
 In certain situations, like blizzards and hurricanes, water can get shut off.
-You will want at least 1-2 gallons of water for every person, every single day.
-That amounts to a lot of water if you have a larger family or find yourself trapped with a group.
+You will want at least 1-2 gallons of water for every person every single day.
+That amounts to a lot of water if you have a larger family or find yourself trapped in a group.

 Water is necessary for cooking, drinking, and hygiene, so don’t forget it.